-The term of this MOU is July 1, 2021 through June 30, 2026.
-This MOU sets forth the full and entire understanding of the parties regarding the matters set forth herein, and any other prior or existing understanding or agreements by the parties, whether formal or informal, regarding any such matters are hereby superseded or terminated in their entirety.
-This MOU shall become effective after Association ratification and subsequent City Council approval.
+The term of this MOU is July 1, 2021 through June 30, 2024.
+This Memorandum of Understanding MOU sets forth the full and entire understanding of the parties regarding the matters set forth herein, and any other prior or existing understanding or agreements by the parties, whether formal or informal, regarding any such matters are hereby superseded or terminated in their entirety.
+This MOU shall become effective after Association ratification and subsequent City Council approval. in full force and effect on July 1, 2017 (date City Council approves successor MOU), unless otherwise noted, and shall continue in full force until midnight June 30, 2020.